jonathancosme/GPU_vs_CPU_v2/README.md

 ## Hardware configuration

-This experiment was run on a custom-build Desktop machine
+This experiment was run on a custom-build Desktop machine.
+**We selected a GPU and CPU that were around the same price range.**

 ### Relevant hardware (used in testing)